Relieve your cat's itch and discomfort by giving her a bath using medicated shampoo like this shampoo from Pet MD.

 Our tuxedo cat Gumby is FIV+.
 It may be due to his condition that he suffers from terrible allergies that used to leave his skin in pretty bad shape.
 When we first had him as our foster kitty, he had bumps on his skin at the base of his tail and at his haunches.
 We could see he was in misery from the itching -- it was awful.
 It was recommended we ask the vet for a steroid shot to help relieve the itching.
 This did wonders for his comfort, but we still had to get to the bottom of the skin issues.

-Something else that helps with skin irritations and allergies is this topical hydrocortisone spray from Excel.
+Something else that helps with skin irritations and allergies is this topical hydrocortisone spray from Pet MD.

 It's pretty awful when your kitty is suffering.
 While you work to find the underlying cause of skin irritations, which can be caused by diet, flea or insect bites, or other factors, consider trying a hydrocortisone topical spray made for pets to give your pet relief.
-You should be able to pick this up for under $10 with free Amazon Prime shipping.
+You should be able to pick this up for under $15 (at time of writing) with free Amazon Prime shipping.

 Here's a picture of Gumby making a funny face.
 Look at his pretty white chin and healthy, shiny fur!